fjerlv/deathquake-go/README.md

 ./start_server.sh <ioquake3_directory>
 ```

+This will:
+- Copy `server.cfg` to the ioquake3 directory and execute it when the server starts
+- Set the rcon password for remote administration (see [ioquake3 rcon documentation](https://ioquake3.org/help/sys-admin-guide/#rcon) for executing commands from the game client)
-This will create a timestamped log file in the current directory: `game_YYYYMMDD_HHMMSS.log`
+- Create a timestamped log file in the current directory: `game_YYYYMMDD_HHMMSS.log`

 ### 2. Run DeathQuake Go